 - Appetizer: Make this dinner a surf and turf with these crab and avocado stacks as the appetizer course.

-- Entrée: This simple beef filet with balsamic glaze is a classic entrée for a dinner party.
+- Entrée: This filet mignon in balsamic reduction is simple to make but the flavor is impressive!
+It’s a classic entrée for a dinner party.

 - Salad: The butternut squash & baby kale salad is very delicious with a warm bacon dressing.